Third AF leadership visits Aviano AB

 |0

-This work, Third AF leadership visits Aviano AB [Image 4 of 4], by SSgt Brooke Rogers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Third AF leadership visits Aviano AB [Image 5 of 5], by SSgt Jenna Bond, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.